 * PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Authored by: Regine Lesly Souverain, PT, DPT, C/NDT, PCS, and Venita Lovelace-Chandler, PT, PhD, PCS.
-Reviewed by the MoveForwardPT.com Editorial Board.
+Authored by Regine Lesly Souverain, PT, DPT, board-certified clinical specialist in pediatric physical therapy, and Venita Lovelace-Chandler, PT, PhD, board-certified clinical specialist in pediatric physical therapy.
+Reviewed by the editorial board.